Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Two algorithms that generalize the Chakravala method, that incorporate an additional variable

-and in order to complete the recursive definition, we need to prove that $(a_i,b_i)=1$, but this follows immediately by the same arguments given in the proof of Proposition {\ref{p.1}}.
-The method terminates when $k_n=1$ for some $n$.
-In all the examples, we obtain the fundamental solution, except for extremely large values of $L$, see Table \ref{table:40}. \begin{claim} {\rm (Based on examples)} The pairs $(a_i,b_i)$ of this algorithm, are also convergents in the simple continuous fraction expansion of $\sqrt{d}$, and $ |k_i|< 2\sqrt{d} \hbox{ for all } i>0$. \end{claim}
+and in order to complete the recursive definition, we need to prove that $(a_i,b_i)=1$.
+However, this follows immediately from the same arguments given in the proof of Proposition {\ref{p.1}}.
+The method terminates when $k_n=1$ for some $n$. \textit{In all the examples, we obtain the fundamental solution}, except for extremely large values of $L$, see the analysis in Table \ref{table:40}. \begin{claim} {\rm (Based on examples)} In this algorithm, $a_i/b_i$ are also convergent in the simple continued fraction expansion of $\sqrt{d}$, and $ |k_i|< 2\sqrt{d} \hbox{ for all } i>0$. \end{claim}

-We call this algorithm {\bf second algorithm "with L"}.
-Observe that this algorithm is not chakravala when restricted to the case $L=1$.
+Observe that this algorithm is not equivalent to Chakravala when restricted to the case $L=1$.